orthecreedence/cl-rethinkdb/README.md

 (defun disconnect (sock))
   => nil
 ```
 Disconnect a connection to a RethinkDB server.
-In addition, this function cleans
-up any open cursors (cursors not finished or [stopped](#stop-function)).

 Config
 ------